Address: Fore St, London EC2Y 8DA

 Address: Cloth Fair, Barbican, London EC1A 7JQ

-St Bartholomew the Great is London’s oldest parish church: a church in the heart of the Smithfield area, with its hospital, pubs, restaurants, and market, built when Henry I, son of William the Conqueror, was King of England.
+St Bartholomew the Great, which has just celebrated its 900th anniversary, is London’s oldest parish church: a church in the heart of the Smithfield area, with its hospital, pubs, restaurants, and market, built when Henry I, son of William the Conqueror, was King of England.
 It survived the Great Fire of 1666 and the bombs dropped in Zeppelin raids in World War I and during the Blitz in World War II.